McNubn/project2020/README.md

 ![sepsepallvspetalw](plots/scatterplots/separatedsepallengthVspetalwidth.png)

-When we can see the three different iris types on this scatter plot, the relationships are lot clearer.
+When we can see the three different iris types on this scatter plot, the relationships are a lot clearer.
 Whereas before the points looked quite unrelated, we can now see a slight relationship between sepal width and sepal length for versicolors, and no clear relationship for setosas or virginicas.
 Once again it seems that the petal width of setosas will remain between 0.1cm and 0.6cm regardless of the sepal width.

 ![sepsepallvssepalw](plots/scatterplots/separatedsepallengthVssepalwidth.png)